 The spine is made of 33 individual bony vertebrae stacked one on top of the other.
 This spinal column provides the main support for your body, allowing you to stand upright, bend, and twist, while protecting the spinal cord from injury.
-Strong bones and muscles, flexible tendons and ligaments, and sensitive nerves contribute to a healthy spine.
+Strong bones and muscles, flexible tendons and ligaments, and sensitive nerves ensure a healthy spine.

 Back pain results when the spine is stressed by injury, disease, wear and tear, or poor body mechanics.
 Acute low back pain is abrupt, intense pain that subsides after a period of days or weeks.
 It typically resolves with rest, physical therapy, and other self-care measures.
 You play an important role in the prevention, treatment, and recovery of back pain.

 Sciatica is a shooting pain that begins in the lower back, radiates into the buttock and down the back of one leg.
 Pain is often caused by pressure on the sciatic nerve from a herniated disc, bone spurs or muscle strain.
-You play an important role in the prevention, treatment, and recovery of leg pain.
 It typically improves with rest, physical therapy, and other self-care measures.
 Chronic pain may be helped with surgery.

 Neck pain results when the spine is stressed by injury, disease, wear and tear, or poor body mechanics.
 Acute neck pain is abrupt, intense pain that can radiate to the head, shoulders, arms, or hands.
 It typically subsides with rest, physical therapy, and self-care measures.
 You play an important role in the prevention, treatment and recovery of neck pain.

 As you age, the spine begins to show signs of wear and tear as the discs dry out and shrink.
 These age-related changes can lead to arthritis, disc herniation, or stenosis.
 Pressure on the spinal nerves may cause pain.
 Physical therapy, self-care, medication, and spinal injections are used to manage symptoms.
 Surgery may be an option if the pain is chronic.

 A herniated disc occurs when the gel-like center of a disc ruptures through a weak area in the tough outer wall.
 Neck or arm pain, numbness or tingling may result when the disc material compresses a spinal nerve.
 Treatment with medication, spinal injections, and physical therapy is the first step to recovery.
 Most people improve in 6 weeks and return to normal activity.
 If symptoms continue, surgery may be an option.